LattePandaTeam/Docs/content/delta_edition/os.md

 * Navigate to the "Save & Exit" tab and select "Save Changes & Exit".

 The LattePanda will restart.
 Later, you will enter the installation GUI.
-The following page should appear.
+The following picture should appear.

 <center>![](https://i.imgur.com/13Mxl3A.jpg?1)</center>